bdav87/dev-blog-drafts/bulk-order-form-draft.md

 The quantity now updates when you click the up or down arrows!
 If you're still using `console.log(this.state)` in the render method in `bulk-order-form.jsx`, you should see the product quantities update in the state.`

 We've got all our products appearing and the quantities are adjustable.
 Now we need to add real functionality to the add to cart button.
 This is where the storefront cart API comes in.

+## Using the Storefront Cart API to Add Products to Cart

 Let's go back to `bulk-order-form.jsx`.
 Add a new method within the constructor called `addToCart`.
 The cart API payload needs an array of product objects including the product id and quantity.
 Since the property is called `lineItems`, we'll name our variable the same thing.
 In the code below, the products stored in state are mapped to a new array if they have at least 1 quantity.
 Mapping an array this way will return the same number of values as the original array, but with null values present at all indices where the condition is false.
 To clean this up, we also apply a filter to return an array free of null values.